A. Tom Grunfeld

-A. Tom Grunfeld is a Canadian sinologist, who works as a professor of history at Empire State College of the State University of New York.
+Adalbert Tomasz Grunfeld is a Canadian sinologist, who works as a professor of history at Empire State College of the State University of New York.
 He specializes in the modern history of East Asia, including China, Vietnam and Japan, and recognized as a SUNY Distinguished Teaching Professor.
 He is widely sought as a commentator on the relationship between China, Tibet and the US.

 Early life and education

-A. Tom Grunfeld received his BA degree from the State University of New York at Old Westbury in 1972, an MA degree in Chinese history from the School of Oriental and African Studies in 1973, and a PhD from New York University in 1985.
+A. Tom Grunfeld received his BA degree from the State University of New York at Old Westbury in 1972, an MA degree in Chinese history from the School of Oriental and African Studies in 1973, and a PhD in modern Chinese history from New York University in 1985.

 Career

 Grunfeld has been asked to comment on current Chinese and Tibetan affairs for the BBC and CNN International.

 Grunfeld has been a member of the US–China Peoples Friendship Association and a staff member and contributor to its journal New China, as well as a member of the Committee of Concerned Asian Scholars and contributor to its publication, Bulletin of Concerned Asian Scholars (now Critical Asian Studies).